grzim/repository-search/README.md

 ```tsx
  <ErrorHandlingProvider>{children}</ErrorHandlingProvider>
  ```
-`useWithErrorHandling` is used similarly to handle errors, managing side effects like displaying errors to the user.
+`useWithErrorHandling` is used similarly to `handleErrors`, managing side effects like displaying errors to the user.

 ```ts
 const props = useWithErrorHandling(